 And yet despite knowing this science, I can’t help but smile when I think about the irony of this moment.
 In many ways, transitions are one thing in life that are certain to occur.
 The media has paid a lot of attention to the unique hardships facing women right now, from job loss to workplace burnout to juggling family responsibilities while working from home.
 And while this attention should be paid, we should also consider the fact that women might just be primed to make it through this time stronger than before, thanks in large part to the way transition shapes their identity.

-Read the whole story: The HillMore of our Members in the Media >
+Read the whole story (subscription may be required): The HillMore of our Members in the Media >